angolo40/dpms/README.md

    - Verify path permissions

 4. **SWAG/Proxy Issues**
-   - Verify proxy configuration files are properly renamed and configured
+   - Verify proxy configuration files are in the correct location
    - Check SWAG logs for specific errors
-   - Ensure upstream_app is correctly set when using VPN
    - Verify cloudflare.ini contains the correct API token
    - Check tunnelconfig.yml has the correct domain names configured

 ### Initial Setup Checklist
 - [ ] Environment variables configured in .env
+- [ ] NordVPN configured with email and private key
-- [ ] tunnelconfig.yml copied to correct location and domain name updated
+- [ ] tunnelconfig.yml copied to correct location and domain name updated (if using Cloudflare)
-- [ ] cloudflare.ini copied to dns-conf directory and API token configured
+- [ ] cloudflare.ini copied to dns-conf directory and API token configured (if using Cloudflare)
-- [ ] Proxy configuration files renamed and configured
+- [ ] Proxy configuration files copied to the correct location
-- [ ] If using VPN, upstream_app properly set in proxy configurations
+- [ ] All required directories created and permissions set

 ## 🤝 Contributing